alexandramaroco/korber-challenge/README.md

 npm run serve

-## Copy the local host that shows in your console to your browser's URL and see the finished project!
+& copy the local host that shows in your console to your browser's URL and see the finished project!